 We started in the wood-burning sauna.
 The first five-or-so minutes were pleasant since we had walked to the sauna outdoors and with only a towel to protect us from the frigid temperatures.
-Then an employee put more wood in the stove and then it became unbearably hot and we exited the sauna around the 15-minute mark.
+Then an employee put more wood into the stove and it became unbearably hot.
+We exited the sauna around the 15-minute mark.

 Protip: There are sand timers hanging on the walls inside the saunas that you can “flip” to start the 15-minute timer.

-After the Nordic waterfall, we attempted to hit up the solarium for our relaxation stage but there were no loungers available and we did not want to lay on the yoga mats because we were soaking wet, so we sat around the outdoor fireplace, which ironically provided no heat whatsoever.
-Soon enough I was shivering and we hit up the Finnish sauna.
-The Finnish sauna overlooked the Nordic waterfall and offered great people watching and that is when I realized that people had been watching us when we walked under the waterfall and I nearly lost my top.
+After the Nordic waterfall, we attempted to hit up the solarium for our relaxation stage, but there were no loungers available and we did not want to lay on the yoga mats because we were soaking wet.

-I’m not a diehard sauna person but I preferred the wood-burning sauna to the Finnish sauna.
+I’m not a diehard sauna, but I preferred the wood-burning sauna to the Finnish sauna.
 There is something neat about the smell of burning wood when in a sauna.
-It clears our my sinuses like a natural Flonase and makes me feel Nordic and though I should have an ice fishing pole in my hand or something.
+It clears out my sinuses like a natural Flonase and makes me feel Scandinavian.

 Protip: Bring your sunglasses to the solarium because they will come in handy if the sun is shining.

 Protip: Respect the “no electronics” policy.
-There was a woman playing solitaire on a 15 inch MacBook Air in the solarium and it was distracting.
+There was a woman playing solitaire on a MacBook Air in the solarium, which was distracting.